-Would you like to know what this acid is all about and how it delivers benefits to your skin?
-In the upcoming sections, we will discuss everything there is to know about this acid and how you can use it right.
-Read on.
+Do you want to learn more about what this acid is and how it helps your skin?
+In the following sections, we will go over all you need to know about succinic acid and how to use it properly.
+Keep reading!

 What Is Succinic Acid?